When I used to have more time (i.e., when I was a grad student and

 here is actually a slight adaptation by me that adds some new options

-(dot, dash, and none), and the ability to run
+), and the ability to run

 as a filter.
-To use this system, one also needs Emma Pease's tree-dvips.
+To use this system, one also needs Emma Pease's tree-dvips

 The macros I use for glossing are one of a number of files called